-On 30 May 2023, the Committee of Management of the Construction, Forestry, Maritime, Mining & Energy Union, Construction & General Division, Queensland Northern Territory Divisional Branch ("Union") passed the following resolution to the General Purpose Financial Report (GPFR) of the reporting unit for the year ended 31 March 2023.
+On 29 July 2025, the Administrator of the Construction, Forestry and Maritime Employees Union, Construction & General Division, Queensland Northern Territory Divisional Branch ("Union") passed the following resolution to the General Purpose Financial Report (GPFR) of the reporting unit for the year ended 31 March 2025.

-The Committee of Management declares in relation to the GPFR that in its opinion:
+The Administrator declares in relation to the GPFR that in its opinion:

-- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act); - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Union for the financial year to which they relate: - (d) there are reasonable grounds to believe that the Union will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the GPFR relates and since the end of that year: - meetings of the Committee of Management were held in accordance with the rules of the organisation and the rules of the Union concerned; and - ii. the financial affairs of the Union have been managed in accordance with the rules of the organisation including the rules of the Union concerned; and - iii. the financial records of the Union have been kept and maintained in accordance with the RO Act; and - iv. where the organisation consists of two or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner to each of the other reporting units of the organisation; and - v. where information has been sought in any request of a member of the reporting unit or General Manager duly made under section 272 of the RO Act, that information has been provided to the member or General Manager; and - vi. where any order for inspection of the financial records has been made by the Fair Work Commission under section 273 of the RO Act, there has been compliance.
+- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act); - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Union for the financial year to which they relate; - (d) there are reasonable grounds to believe that the Union will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the GPFR relates and since the end of that year: - meetings of the Committee of Management, up until the commencement of the administration were held in accordance with the rules of the organisation and the rules of the Union concerned; and - ii. the financial affairs of the Union have been managed in accordance with the rules of the organisation including the rules of the Union concerned; and - iii. the financial records of the Union have been kept and maintained in accordance with the RO Act; and - iv. where the organisation consists of two or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner to each of the other reporting units of the organisation; and - where information has been sought in any request of a member of the reporting unit or General Manager duly made under section 272 of the RO Act, that information has been provided to the member or General Manager; and - vi. where any order for inspection of the financial records has been made by the Fair Work Commission under section 273 of the RO Act, there has been compliance.

-This declaration is made in accordance with a resolution of the Committee of Management.
+This declaration is made in accordance with a resolution of the Administrator.

-Name of Designated Officer: Michael John Raybar
+Name of Designated Officer: Mark Irving

-Title of Designated Officer: Divisional Branch Secretary
+Title of Designated Officer: Administrator